ProWritingAid vs Grammarly:

 Grammarly provides a writing assistant feature.
 This allows users to optimize their writing to different domains, such as emails, fiction, academic writing, and business writing.
 It also offers synonyms to provide word choice recommendations.

-Recommendation and Limitations
+Pros, Cons, and Limitations

 The ProWritingAid tool offers a more comprehensive grammar checker with in-depth analysis and in-context recommendations.
 If you are looking for a tool that will assist in most of your writing needs, ProWritingAid is the best tool to choose.